papis/papis/doc/source/shell_completion.rst

-Shell Completion
+Shell completion
 ================

 Papis has shell completion for ``bash``, ``fish`` and ``zsh`` through the `click framework <https://click.palletsprojects.com/en/latest/shell-completion/#shell-completion>`__ that comes with it when installed through ``pip``.
-To control the directory in which the completions gets installed use the environment variables
+To control the directory in which the completions get installed, use the environment variables

 .. code:: bash